hiranmay1000/Voice-Assistance/README.md

-# Voice-Assistant Setup for Linux
+# Voice-Assistant Setup in Python

 ### Install Required Packages for Voice Assistant